ava-labs/awm-relayer/README.md

   - The block height at which to back-process transactions from the source subnet.
 If the database already contains a later block height for the source subnet, then that will be used instead.
 Must be non-zero.

-`"destination-subnets": []DestinationSubnets`
+`"destination-blockchains": []DestinationBlockchains`

 - The list of destination subnets to support.
-Each `DestinationSubnet` has the following configuration:
+Each `DestinationBlockchain` has the following configuration:

   `"subnet-id": string`